 On the contrary, being a doctor is a complex business with thousands of diseases to treat and many drugs and surgical procedures to choose from.

-FailureTrainee doctors need to be resilient in the face of challenges, setbacks, and failures.
+and they need to be resilient in the face of challenges, setbacks, and

 At the same time, the rigorous exams that trainee doctors go through – with national pass rates of 70% – meaning that failure and setbacks are common.
 This outcome is challenging for doctors who appear infallible to the outside world.